karmatta/Language-Complexity-Prediction/README.md

 Hindi Model Accuracy: 53%
 Telugu Model Accuracy: 44%

-The low accuracies can be further improved by hyperparameter tuning such as increasing the dropout values and a larger test size
+The low accuracies during inference can be further improved by hyperparameter tuning such as increasing the dropout values and a larger test size